youssef-gerges-ramzy-mokhtar/Solar-System/README.md

 * User Options to Zoom In & Zoom Out
 * User Options to increase the speed of all solar bodies in the solar system

-### To run the main method is in SolarSystemCourseWork.java File

 ## ScreenShoots

 ### Solar System & User Options